SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 ![image alt text](/guides/users-guide/image_16.png)

-On user devices like a laptop these icons only appear when you hover over the widget header.
+On a laptop, these icons only appear when you hover over the widget header.

 Editing on touch devices like smartphones or tablets do not support all functions.
 To show the widget icons on touch devices, please hover over the widget header.

 ### Copying a dashboard

 To copy a dashboard from one object to another, use the cogwheel on the top right and select "Copy dashboard".
-Afterwards select the object where the dashboard should be applied to and click "Paste Dashboard" to insert the dashboard.
+Afterward select the object where the dashboard should be applied to and click "Paste Dashboard" to insert the dashboard.

 An alternative way to copy a dashboard is to use the "[Dashboard per type](#creating-a-dashboard-for-all-devices-of-the-same-type)" approach.
 With the "Dashboard per type" approach you copy the dashboard from one object to **all** identical objects.

 ### Removing a Dashboard

-To add a widget to a dashboard, ensure that the dashboard is visible.The same applies when removing it.
+To add a widget to a dashboard, ensure the dashboard is visible.The same applies when removing it.
 Click on the cogwheel icon at the top right.
 Select "Remove dashboard" to remove a dashbord.

 ## <a name="widget"></a>Widget Package

-Cumulocity Cockpit includes predefined widget types.
-Each widget type provides different parameters to configure the widget and the data shown by the widget.
+The Cockpit includes preset widget types.
+Each widget type provides different parameters to configure and different data displayed.
 The following section describes each available widget type and the configuration properties.

 ### Widget "Asset Properties"
 A user-defined list of attributes of the current object is displayed.
 The current object can be a device or the group object.